MitanshGor/MitanshGor/README.md

 -  🔎 I'm currentl open for internships  and jobs
 - 👯 I’m looking to collaborate webDEsigners and Developers
 - 🥅 2021 Goals: Become A full Stack developer | Embrace my Soft-Skills
-- ⚡ Fun fact: I love to draw and playing Cricket and Gyming
+- ⚡ Fun fact: I love to play Cricket and Gyming

 ---